 Do they have an emotional connection with the company?

 Is the workplace facilitating the professional growth of the employees?

-The results of such questions can give an HR manager useful insights.
+The results of such questions can give HR managers valuable insights.

 They can help management in planning their employee engagement and employee retention efforts.
 It becomes easier to identify ways to motivate employees, increase job satisfaction and improve the bottom line.